AngelCookiesLab/Comfy-MultiGPU-Loader/README.md

 ## Comfy MultiGPU Loader
 A set of ComfyUI nodes that shard SD/SDXL/Flux-style checkpoints across multiple GPUs using custom forwards.

+### Project status
+Sunset / “as-is”.
+No active support or new features.
+Kept for reference; a future ComfyUI-inspired project will carry new work.
+Use at your own risk.

 ### Solidarity
 We stand with Ukraine. #standwithukraine.